 Imagine my surprise when I stumbled across a Sensee Daily Mail related programme running on my PC.
 About two weeks ago.
 Yeah.
 Two weeks ago.

-I wanted to make changes to the computer to get it to connect to the interwebs wirelessly, as Sensee had disabled wireless access on the PC as they needed hard wired phone lines for the tech.
+I wanted to make changes to the computer to get it to connect to the interwebs wirelessly, Sensee had disabled wireless access on the PC as they needed hard wired phone lines for their ancient tech.

-(I want wireless now, because we can’t have wires running all over the house with this new floor, can we?)
+(I want wireless now, because we can’t have wires with this new floor, can we?)